 liaise with licensing bodies and ensure that set regulations are met.

-OTHER PPC ROLES
+OTHER PPDC ROLES

-Members shall from time to time elect one Society member to be the PPC Incoming Chair; subject to election by members of the Society, typically every three years.
+Members shall from time to time elect one Society member to be the PPDC Incoming Chair; subject to election by members of the Society, typically every three years.

-The role of the PPC Incoming chair shall be to:
+The role of the PPDC Incoming chair shall be to:

-deputise for the PPC Chair in all functions when he or she is unavailable
+deputise for the PPDC Chair in all functions when he or she is unavailable

-act in all matters under the instigation of the PPC Chair where experience prior to becoming Chair would be advantageous; and
+act in all matters under the instigation of the PPDC Chair where experience prior to becoming Chair would be advantageous; and

-become familiar with the workings of all sections of the PPC in preparation of the Chair’s role.
+become familiar with the workings of all sections of the PPDC in preparation of the Chair’s role.

-The usual succession plan would be for the PPC Chair to become PPC Past Chair typically every three years.
-The person elected to this role should usually have completed three years as PPC incoming Chair.
+The usual succession plan would be for the PPDC Chair to become PPDC Past Chair typically every three years.
+The person elected to this role should usually have completed three years as PPDC incoming Chair.

-The role of the PPC Past Chair shall be to:
+The role of the PPDC Past Chair shall be to:

 act as a source of advice and information for the current serving Committee Chair